Vince Freeland - President

 Working at Thomas Worthington HS since 1999, Sara Quart teaches Biology to freshman entering the STEM program.
 Sara was a WFSI teacher leader on spring break trips to Forfar Field Station on Andros Island, Bahamas as well as to the US Virgin Island National Park on St. John Island.
 Through her position as teacher and coordinator for the summer trips between 2003 - 2007, she met, dated, and married her husband, David Quart (school counselor at TWHS).
 They are currently raising 3 boys, getting them ready for their turn on a WFSI trip.

-Sarah Jacobs - Alumni Vice President
+Sarah Jacobs - Vice President of Operations

 The first time Sarah slept in a tent was as a student on the WFSI Central Rockies trip in 2004, and the Pacific Northwest Trip in 2006 cemented her passion for outdoor education.
 Since then, she's sought out every opportunity to play and learn outside, as staff and student.
 In the spring of 2009, Sarah spent a semester in the Rockies with the National Outdoor Leadership School (NOLS) and has maintained a Wilderness First Responder certification through the Wilderness Medicine Institute of NOLS since 2011.
 She has been a trip coordinator for the WFSI California trip, backpacking coordinator for a Pacific Northwest trip, and on staff for WFSI trips to the Pacific Northwest, Desert Southwest, Northern Rockies.
 During the non-WFSI months of the year, Sarah works in the San Francisco Bay Area as an academic and test prep tutor.